Artur Petrosyan (journalist): Career

 As a football scout, he considers his achievement to be the discovery of the little-known at the time Daniil Utkin, Khvicha Kvaratskhelia, Zuriko Davitashvili and Arsen Zakharyan.

 Since 2017, he has been a UEFA reporter at the matches of the Russian national team and Russian clubs in European club competitions.

 Personal life

 Petrosyan participates in international backgammon competitions.
 In 2017, he became an unofficial speedgammon world champion at the world's biggest backgammon event Merit Open.

-In an interview, he admitted that the DNA test he took showed family ties with the former captain of Spartak Moscow and the Russian national team, Yegor Titov.
+In an interview, he admitted that a DNA test he took showed family ties with the former captain of Spartak Moscow and the Russian national team, Yegor Titov.